 “Let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No'”

-In the verses below, Jesus is very clear about making vows (promises).
-Our word is closely related to our name so lets make sure and keep them both unmarred.
+In the verses below from Matthew 5, Jesus is very clear about making vows (promises).
+Our word closely relates to our name so lets make sure and keep them both unmarred.

 What Did Jesus Say about Making Vows?

 “Again, you have heard that the ancients were told, ‘You shall not make false vows, but shall fulfill your vows to the Lord.’

 But I say to you, make no oath at all, either by heaven, for it is the throne of God, or by the earth, for it is the footstool of His feet, or by Jerusalem, for it is the city of the great King.

 Nor shall you make an oath by your head, for you cannot make one hair white or black.

 But let your statement be, ‘Yes, yes’ or ‘No, no’; anything beyond these is of evil.” – Matthew 5:33-37 NASB

 Making & Keeping Promises

 During the time of Christ, oaths and vows were common, but Jesus instructed his followers not to use them (see James 5:12).
 Jesus believed that oaths and vows were unnecessary because they led to trust breaches between people.
 Instead, Jesus taught us that people should always keep their word, regardless of whether they made an oath or vow.